zilliztech/attu/README.md

 💬 Join our vibrant community on the Milvus Discord where you can share your knowledge, ask questions and engage in meaningful conversations.
 It's not just about coding, it's about connecting with other like-minded individuals.
 Click the link below to join now!

 <a href="https://discord.com/invite/8uyFbECzPX"><img style="display:block; margin: '8px';" src="https://assets-global.website-files.com/6257adef93867e50d84d30e2/636e0b5061df29d55a92d945_full_logo_blurple_RGB.svg" alt="license"/></a>

-## License

-Attu is licensed under the [Apache License 2.0](LICENSE).
-See the LICENSE file for details.

 ## Changelog